 The System is reimbursed at a tentative rate with final settlement determined after submission of annual cost reports by the System and audits thereof by the Medicaid fiscal intermediary.
-The System's Medicaid cost reports have been audited by the Medicaid fiscal intermediary through 2018 for both Houston Medical Center and Perry Hospital.
+The System's Medicaid cost reports have been audited by the Medicaid fiscal intermediary through 2018 for both Houston Healthcare - Warner Robins and Houston Healthcare - Perry.

-Revenue from the Medicaid program accounted for approximately 11% of the System's net patient service revenue for 2022 and 2021.
+Revenue from the Medicaid program accounted for approximately 11% and 12% of the System's net patient service revenue for 2023 and 2022, respectively.
 Laws and regulations governing the Medicaid program are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
 Estimated reimbursement amounts are adjusted in subsequent periods as cost reports are prepared and filed and as final settlements are determined.